For Web Design Best Results, Keep In Mind WHO You’re Designing For

 What is YOUR Web Design’s Purpose?

 Depending on your industry, your business, and even your goal, your website may have an array of purposes.
 This area begins to blend into the next section of functionality and design but it’s important to begin thinking about it in an early stage.
-Here are a couple examples that are general observations.
+Here are a couple of examples that are general observations.
 There are exceptions and your purpose may contradict the examples below, which is fine!

 An e-commerce site most likely wants to convert users to make a purchase.
-The product pages, inventory system, check out process, sorting and filtering need to have a lot of intentional thought given to them.
+The product pages, inventory system, check out process, sorting, and filtering need to have a lot of intentional thought given to them.
 Content and tagging structures need to be well thought out for searchability.

 A portfolio site for a musician or artist will have a different purpose.
 They will want to showcase their work or have a calendar of events of their next gig or show.
 The primary purpose is usually not to reach a sales quota but to connect with the fan base.

-Many B2B companies that sell retainer services are not transaction based and are not looking to connect with a fan base.
+Many B2B companies that sell retainer services are not transaction-based and are not looking to connect with a fan base.
 They normally have a longer sales process and need to nurture their viewers giving them pieces of information to educate them or help solve a specific problem.
 Not too long ago, Pinckney Designer Amy wrote a blog about Web designing for Inbound Marketing, check it out if you’re looking to nurture viewers.

 In each of these examples, the structure of the website will vary greatly.
 So it’s important to remember that you cannot take a one size fits all approach to web design.
 You really must think about “The Who” when identifying intent and purpose.